sone202/AS_Visualisation/README/README_en.md

 # AS_Visualisation

-Simple program that visualize the process of different types of array sorting algorythms.
+Simple program that visualize the process of different types of array sorting algorithms.

 Currently available:
 1. Bubble sort